shawnmckinney/apache-fortress-demo/README.txt

 2. Extract the zip archive to your local machine.

+3. cd to apache-fortress-demo-master

-3. Set JAVA_HOME and M2_HOME
+4. Set JAVA_HOME and M2_HOME

-4. Run this command from the root package:
+5. Run this command from the root package:
 # mvn javadoc:javadoc

-5. Point your web browser to the following location: file:///[apache-fortress-demo]//target/site/apidocs/overview-summary.html
+6. Point your web browser to the following location: file:///[apache-fortress-demo]//target/site/apidocs/overview-summary.html

 (where [apache-fortress-demo] is location of this package)

-6. Follow the steps under 'Sections required for installation':
+7. Follow the steps under 'Sections required for installation':
  a.
 Heartbleed Bug
  b.
 Managing PKI Keys
  c.
 Set Hostname Entry